dackst/nayuta/readme.md

 broken ever since I moved files around
 -->

-## Patching instructions
+## Patching Instructions
-1. Download an xdelta file from latest release.
+1. Download an xdelta file from latest [release](https://github.com/dackst/nayuta/releases).
 Choose clean.xdelta to apply the patch to an unmodified Japanese ISO, or choose 4_15.xdelta to apply to an ISO patched with version 4.15 of the previous fan-translation.
 2. Apply your respective xdelta patch to your respective iso.
 If on Windows, the easiest thing to do would probably be to use [xdeltaUI](https://www.romhacking.net/utilities/598/).

-   If you have xdelta3 installed elsewhere, you should also be able to run something similar to this with the desired filenames swapped in:
+   Otherwise, if you have xdelta3 installed elsewhere, you should also be able to run something similar to this with the desired filenames swapped in:
 ```
 xdelta3 -dfs original.iso patch.xdelta3 patched.iso
 ```

-### MD5 checksums
+### MD5 Checksums
 * Clean Japanese ISO : `02adefbdef8197cca872268d5c01b277`
 * ISO patched with flame's 4.15 release: `6cc975153b7998db4242baa17eb8d276`
-* ISO patched with this current release: `1216ffbaa84f1839f7bfdf922233c881`
+* ISO patched with this current release: `3d17f08af098667722f348cf6c47b3b0`

 ## Known Issues

 ### Issues in this version
 These issues don't seem to exist in the original 4.15 fan translation release.
 I think they may be due to problems with the released tools?
-See [here](#Why-not-just-use-flame's-tools-directly) for more info.
+See [here](./notes.md/#Why-not-just-use-flame's-tools-directly) for more info.
-* unable to speak to Mishy in early chapters
+* unable to speak to Mishy before chapter 5
-  * The new game+ sidequest involving Mishy starts late enough to be unaffected, but the special Mishy achievement requires talking to him at every opportunity, so that achievement is unable to be completed.
+  * The new game+ sidequest involving Mishy starts partway into chapter 5, so it is unaffected.
+However, the special Mishy achievement requires talking to him at every opportunity, so that achievement is unable to be completed.
+    * If you really want to have a go at that achievement, you can save whenever you find Mishy, and reload with a clean/4.15 patched ISO to talk to him.
 * there are some extra stray lines of text in Japanese when reading the tablet at the end of Volans' sidequest.

 ### Issues from original fantranslation that I don't know how/care enough to try to fix myself
-* ingredient location text (press △ on the cooking screen) cannot be changed from the original fan translation, see [here](#Why-not-just-use-flame's-tools-directly) for more
+* ingredient location text (press △ on the cooking screen) cannot be changed from the original fan translation, which still shows some partially Japanese text
+* boss and new area intro graphics still untranslated
 * erasing save data from in-game menu doesn't work
 * there is some strange text spacing in certain spell descriptions
-* boss and new area intro graphics are still untranslated
 * long achievement names are cut off in the notification box when unlocking them, e.g. "<armor of anhillat"
   * the achievement notification box is tiny.
 I'm not willing to butcher the names further in order to make them fit
 * characters that use idiosyncratic manners of speaking in Japanese probably still don't here